Marvin Kaleta

 Marvin Marvellous Kaleta (born 14 September 2004) is an English professional footballer who plays as a right-back for club Rotherham United.

 Club career

 Kaleta played grassroots football growing up before joining Manchester City academy at under–12 level.
 In July 2021, he signed scholarship terms with Wolverhampton Wanderers having joined the club the previous season.
 The following summer, he signed his first professional contract, penning a two-year deal.
 In July 2024, he joined Scottish Premiership side Motherwell on a season-long loan deal.
 On 28 July 2024, Kaleta made his professional debut for Motherwell appearing as a substitute in a Scottish League Cup match against Partick Thistle.
 On 14 September 2024, he made his senior league debut for Motherwell as a substitute in a 2–1 defeat to Aberdeen.
-At the end of the season, he returned back to Wolverhampton after 26 appearances in all competitions.
+At the end of the season, he returned to Wolverhampton after 26 appearances in all competitions.
 On 23 July 2025, Kaleta joined League One side Rotherham United for an undisclosed fee, signing a two-year deal.